dtaht/blog-cerowrt/content/post/cs5_lockout.md

 getting consistent results.
 As for shooting myself in the foot, for example, I just did a whole bunch of tests that were 5 minutes long, that would not quite catch this period, most of the time.
-I am now bumping up my more exaustive tests to 10 minutes, universally.)
+I am now bumping up my more exhaustive tests to 10 minutes, universally.)

 ...